panda437/linkedin-post-generator/README.md

 ## Usage

-1. Click "Generate LinkedIn Post" to create your first post
+1. Click "Generate RCB Post" to create your first post
 2. After generation, you can:
    - Copy the post using the copy button
    - Provide feedback using emoji reactions